APDCM2020 May 18, 2020, to be held in conjunction with

 Topics of interest include, but are not limited to

 Prospective authors are encouraged to submit an electronic version of original, unpublished manuscripts, not to exceed 10 pages using Manuscript Templates for Conference Proceedings.
 We also welcome comprehensive survey papers on timely topics.
-Abstracts must be registered through EasyChair by January 26, 2017.
-After the abstract registration, the PDF of the paper must be submitted by January 31, 2017.
-Youn can update abstract and the PDF anytime before the due dates.
+Abstracts must be registered through Easy Chair by February 14, 2020 (23:59 in UTC).
+Abstract submission is mandatory, because reviewers are selected based on abstracts.
+After the abstract registration, the PDF of the paper must be submitted by February 19, 2020 (23:59 in UTC).
+You can update abstract and the PDF anytime before the due dates.